Food Security Risk Due to Climatic Extremes and Other Factors

 • “High risk” is used when new emergencies are anticipated to have severe effects on agriculture and food production.

-• “On watch” means that there is a moderate likelihood of threats resulting in a potential impact that requires close monitoring.
+• “On watch” indicates a moderate likelihood of threats that could have a potential impact, requiring close monitoring.

-The Global risk maps show the country and region experiencing food insecurity ranging from “high risk” to “on watch” from January to March 2020.
+The Global Risk Maps indicate that the country and region experienced food insecurity, ranging from “high risk” to “on watch,” from January to March 2020.

 Not only does the report identify regions at risk of disasters to food security, but it also provides a timeline of cyclone formations around the globe showing the seven tropical cyclone basins, the months these cyclones appear and peak on average, animal health threats that could potentially affect food security, and regions with or without humanitarian response plans.